StreamController/docs/docs/plugin_dev/bases/ActionBase_py.md

     **Description**:
     This sets the **default** image of the key.
 If the user or any other action tries to change the image their image will be used instead.

+    !!! warning
+        This is not implemented yet.
+Changes made through this method will be ignored.

 ### `set_default_label`
 : **Arguments**: